60 Second Lemon Law Assessment™

 Send the notice via certified mail with return receipt requested so you have proof of delivery.

-After receiving your notice, the manufacturer has 5 business days to make one final repair attempt.
-If they fail to fix the problem, or if they do not respond within that timeframe, you are entitled to your remedy.
+After receiving your notice, the manufacturer has 5 business days to make one final repair attempt once the vehicle is delivered.
+If they fail to fix the problem, or if they do not respond within that timeframe, you may be entitled to your remedy.

 While you can pursue a lemon law claim on your own, working with an experienced attorney significantly increases your chances of a favorable outcome.
 Here is why:

-At Kahn & Associates, we have recovered over $65 million for more than 13,000 consumers.
-Most of our cases settle in 30 days or less, and over 97% settle without going to court.
+At Kahn & Associates, we have recovered over $65 million for more than 13,000 consumers as of the date of this article.
+Most of our cases settle without going to court.
 Our free 60-Second Lemon Law Assessment can tell you in minutes whether you have a viable case.

 Some manufacturers operate informal dispute settlement programs (also called arbitration programs).
 Michigan law requires these programs to comply with Federal Trade Commission regulations.
 While you may be required to go through arbitration before filing a lawsuit, the arbitration decision is not binding on you.
 If you are unsatisfied with the arbitration result, you can still pursue legal action.

 Yes.
 Michigan’s Lemon Law, officially the New Motor Vehicle Warranty Act (MCL 257.1401-1410), has been protecting consumers since 1986.
-It requires manufacturers to repair defects that impair the use, value, or safety of new vehicles.
-If they fail after a reasonable number of attempts, you are entitled to a refund or replacement.
+It requires manufacturers to repair defects that impair the use, or value of new vehicles.
+If they fail after a reasonable number of attempts or amount of time, you are entitled to a refund or replacement.

 The Michigan state lemon law primarily covers new vehicles.
 However, used vehicles that are still under the manufacturer’s original express warranty at the time of purchase may qualify.
 Additionally, the federal Magnuson-Moss Warranty Act provides warranty protections for used vehicles with any active warranty, regardless of mileage or age.
 Learn more about how to determine if your vehicle qualifies.